10+ Perfect Gifts for the Business Traveler in Your Life

 Here are some ideas for gifts for the business traveler in your life, organized by price range from lowest to highest.

-- Magnetic Car Vent Phone Mount - Getting around in a new city can be a nightmare.
-You can either pay for GPS with your rental car, or use your favorite phone-based navigation app.
+- Magnetic Car Vent Phone Mount: Getting around in a new city can be a nightmare.
+You can either pay for GPS with your rental car or use your favorite phone-based navigation app.
 But trying to navigate with a phone that's sitting on your thigh can be a challenge at best and unsafe at worst.
 These amazing little devices install in seconds and are stupid-cheap.
-They turn almost any car vent into a phone holder. and I love it so much that I buy them and give them out as gifts.
+They turn almost any car vent into a phone holder.
 It's a true game-changer.
-I have this one from MPOW

 Which gift on the list are you most likely to buy for your business traveler?